Live Collective Meditation Sessions

 The following are a few examples of the proportion of merits versus demerits incurred by a person committing euthanasia depending on the intention of the person:

-Intention behind euthansia and proportion of merits Vs demerits
+Intention behind euthanasia and proportion of merits versus demerits

 5. Euthanasia and time of death